DiscoDoggy/word-association/README.md

 I am clearly not a frontend developer and much of my focus was on the "backend" instead of the UI but improvements to the UI will come.
 This project as it stands is still a prototype.

+## Use of AI
+For projects that are strictly about learning, I avoid the use of straightout vibecoding.
+I find when I vibecode, I do not run into as many challenges beacuse I am not deep enough into my own codebase to even encounter the design challenges.
+Things just work.
+I do use AI as a consultant for ideas and how to approach things.
+I use it for quick documentation.
+I use it occasionally to double check my tailwind as well.